kirlf/CSP/The Mathematical Modeling of Devices and Systems/Task3.md

 ### Hints

 - Download [Anaconda](https://www.anaconda.com/) to work with Jupyter notebooks.
-- Or use online solutions (e.g. https://jupyter.org/try), but remember that their can interrupt the session (save your results periodically).
+- Or use online solutions (e.g. https://jupyter.org/try), but remember that they can interrupt the session (save your results periodically).